Knowledge base

 - Delete the email

-Once you have clicked on Report as phishing, an email is automatically sent to Infomaniak with all the information needed to process the scam report.
+As soon as you click on Report as phishing, an email is automatically sent to Infomaniak with all the information necessary to process the scam report.

-In case of a more serious issue (when the message is directly sent to you by an acquaintance or contact, and not as part of a mass mailing) it is recommended to contact an organization such as www.report.ncsc.admin.ch.
+In case of a more serious problem (when the message is sent directly to you by an acquaintance or contact without it being a mass mailing) it is recommended to contact an organization such as for example www.report.ncsc.admin.ch.

 Preamble

-- If your domain name is registered with Infomaniak, your email is managed by Infomaniak but your website is hosted with another provider (Wix for example) you probably manage the DNS zone (and therefore the SPF) with this other provider: refer to this other guide on the subject.
+- If your domain name is registered with Infomaniak, your email is managed by Infomaniak, but your website is hosted with another provider (Wix for example), you are probably managing the DNS zone (and therefore the SPF) with this other provider: refer to this other guide on this subject.

-It indicates which server is or is not allowed to send emails for a domain.
+It is used to indicate which server is authorized or not to send emails for a domain.

 The email is then considered as spam.